Kalabhairava Ashtakam: The Song of the Lord of Time (Lyrics & Meaning)

 Translation:

-I worship Kalabhairava, the Supreme Lord of the city of Kashi, who is as resplendent as a billion suns, the supreme one who ferries us across the ocean of worldly existence (samsara), who has a blue throat, grants our deepest desires, and possesses three eyes.
-Who is the Death of Death itself, whose eyes are like lotus blossoms, whose weapon is the trident, and who is imperishable.
+I worship Kalabhairava, the Lord of Kashi, who shines like millions of suns, who carries beings across the ocean of worldly existence, who has the blue throat, grants cherished aims, and has three eyes; who is the death of death itself, whose eyes are lotus-like, whose weapon is the trident, and who is imperishable.

 Verse 3